School Values for the Year 2019-20

 Our school values help us…

-to grow in wisdom,
+to grow in reverence,

-to practise determination,
+to practise endurance,

-School Values 2019 and supporting Bible verses:-
+School Values 2019 and supporting Bible Verses

 ‘I can do all things through Christ because he gives me strength.’